Skip to content

 storage

 Backing Storage attached to the server.
+Storage emissions are reported separately from the server's own footprint.

 An instance of Storage.